doitintl/iris3/README.md

 Iris does not *add* information, only *copy* values that already exist.
 For example, it can label a VM instance with its zone; but it cannot add a "business unit" label because it does not know a resource's business unit.
 For that, you should label all resources when creating them, e.g., in your Terraform scripts.
 (Indeed, iris can be made extraneous in this way.)

-## Existing resources are not all labeled (by default)
+## Labeling resources that existing resources when you deploy Iris

-If you want to label lots of virtual machines,PubSub topics etc. that *already exist* when you install Iris, see section "[Labeling existing resources](#labeling-existing-resources)" below.
+If you want to label lots of virtual machines,PubSub topics etc. that *already exist* when you deploy Iris, see section "[Labeling existing resources](#labeling-existing-resources)" below.

 # Open source